Arecio3/practice-react-deploy/README.md

 # Deployment

-In this activity we will deploy the React Reading List application to Heroku.
+In this activity, we will deploy the React Reading List application to Heroku.

 ## Instructions